cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

  RUN make package
 ```

-Now the build tools can access the results of previous runs, and only targets
+Now the build tools can access the results of previous runs, so only targets
 with changed dependencies need to be rebuilt.
 For a sizeable codebase, this can
 speed up Docker builds dramatically.